 According to the minister, the UK's contribution both in finance and in science excellence should be taken into account, and so the level of the UK's access to Programmes should not be constrained.

-The UK government is interested in having an overreaching science and innovation pact
+The UK government is interested in having a far-reaching science and innovation pact

 The government has also set out its intentions for a potential agreement in its Framework for the UK-EU partnership on Science, research and innovation.
 In it, the government calls for a ‘far-reaching’ Science and Innovation Pact with the EU, a bilateral science and technology agreement similar to what the EU has with 20 countries around the world.